An exceptional plane

 The premises of Concorde

-The idea of designing a supersonic aircraft first appeared in Rome in 1935, during a meeting under the auspices of the Fondazione Alessandro Volta, which brings together fifty or so international aerodynamicists.
+The idea of designing a supersonic aircraft first appeared in Rome in 1935, at a meeting under the auspices of the Fondazione Alessandro Volta, which brought together around fifty international aerodynamicists.

-It was in the United States that the sound barrier was crossed for the first time in 1947 by Chuck Yeager aboard the Bell X-1.
-The United States is continuing its studies on a supersonic aircraft.
-In parallel, Europe is testing experimental aircraft: Triton, Swordfish, Trident, SE "Durandal", Gerfaut, Griffon, etc.
+It was in the United States that the sound barrier was broken for the first time, in 1947, by Chuck Yeager aboard the Bell X-1.
+The United States continued its studies on a supersonic aircraft.
+At the same time, Europe tested experimental aircraft: Triton, Espadon, Trident, SE "Durandal", Gerfaut, Griffon, etc.

-At the end of the Second World War, the British embarked on the supersonic flight, especially with the attempt of the Cornet.
-Advances in the military aeronautics industry benefit civil aviation.
+At the end of the Second World War, the British entered the race for supersonic flight, notably with the attempt of the Cornet.
+The progress of the military aeronautical industry benefited civil aviation.
 In 1959, the Supersonic Transport Aircraft Committee was created in Great Britain.

 In France, Sud Aviation launches the Caravelle, sold 282 copies but quickly competed by the DC9.
 Georges Héreil, President of Sud Aviation, and Marcel Dassault signed a cooperation agreement to pool their know-how acquired with Caravelle and Mirage, in order to design a civil supersonic transport plane.

-On both sides of the Channel, research institutes (ONERA, Royal Aircraft Establishment Farnborough) are studying the feasibility of a supersonic.
+On both sides of the Channel, research institutes (ONERA, Royal Aircraft Establishment Farnborough) are studying the feasibility of a supersonic aircraft.

 The delicate question of Franco-British harmony